Napoleon Cake

 Bake the layers

 Use a rolling pin to flatten the puff pastry into a rectangle.
-Place on a baking tray lined with parchment paper.
-Bake at 425°F for 17 to 20 minutes until deep, golden brown.
+Place the rolled out dough a baking tray lined with a piece of parchment paper.
+Bake in a preheated oven at 425°F for 17 to 20 minutes until deep, golden brown.
 Press down the puff and remove the broken pieces.
 Set aside for the topping later.
 Place the puff pastry back into the oven for an additional 5 to 7 minutes until even more golden brown and crispy.

 Assemble